Station Road: East Side

 Masterson Funeral Home

-This black and white 'Tudor' style building was originally a house built by a house agent from Bishop's Stortford.
+This black and white 'Tudor' style building was originally a house built by an estate agent from Bishop's Stortford.
 It was then the first site of Lloyd's Bank in Harlow.
 After the bank moved to High Street the building remained disused for approximately 20 years until 2004 when it became a funeral home.
-Jerome Masterson, the proprietor, is also one of the publicans of The Crown in Market Street.
+Jerome Masterson, the proprietor, is one of the publicans of The Crown in Market Street.

 Beyond the last of the houses in Station Road, one of which was a doctor's surgery, was a row of ten shops built after 1921.
 In the 1930s one was occupied by the ironmonger Herbert O. Lee and Co. which were 'General and Furnishing Ironmongers, Oil and Colour Merchants; and provided 'Cutlery and Tools, Guns and Ammunition, Lamps, Oil Heating and Cooking Stoves'.
 At various times there was also an antique dealer, Cornwall Austin's sweet shop, a café, an Employment Exchange, Peggy's Hairdressers and Sworder's Estate Agents.
 The shops were demolished to make way for the Swallows Estate, but the houses remained until 2010 when the area was cleared.
 It now contains the 43 houses and flats of Vince Dunn Mews.
 The estate was named in honour of the long-time publican of The Marquis of Granby in Market Street, who served as a member of the Board of Trustees of the Memorial University of Newfoundland campus in Market Street for many years.